ABOUT THE AWARD

 - Exhibition of completed work at the Royal Scottish Academy Annual Exhibition in 2019.

-- Acquisition of work into the prestigious RSA Permanent Collections.
+- Acquisition of work into the RSA Permanent Collection; ‘A Recognised Collection of National Significance to Scotland’.

 - Entrants must be working in water-based media (any pigment mixed with water).